-I adopted the nickname Flexy Michelle because of my flexibility (surprise!)
-I am from Winnipeg, Manitoba, Canada and I am a yoga instructor, novice contortionist, pole fitness enthusiast/competitor, nutritionist, academic, university graduate, volunteer, travel addict, and sun chaser!
-Before I decided to pursue a career in health and wellness, I was a rigid, type-A academic destined for law school.
-I was an over-achiever and a jack-of-all trades.
-People are often surprised to learn I did stand-up comedy for eight years!
+Flexy Michelle was nicknamed Flexy because of her exceptional flexibility.
+It was a nickname that became her business name!
+She is from Winnipeg, Manitoba, Canada and is a yoga, barre, flexibility, and beginner pole instructor.
+She is also a novice contortionist, pole fitness enthusiast/competitor, nutritionist, university graduate, volunteer, and travelling sun chaser!
+Before she decided to pursue a career in health and wellness, she was a rigid, type-A academic destined for law school.
+However, she developed epilepsy at the age of 21 which created many twists and turns.
+Epilepsy lead her to re-discover yoga, which was something she actually started at the age of 12 and is now 34.
+She is a jack-or-all-trades!
+People are often shocked to learn that she did stand-up comedy for eight years!

-The changes in my health and life catalyzed my interest to study speech pathology and not law.
-This temporary brain-body paralysis is terrifying and frustrating because you know what you want to do or say, but you just can’t make the mind-body connection.
+Flexy goes on to explain that, “the changes in my health and life catalyzed my interest to study speech pathology and not law.
+This temporary brain-body paralysis is terrifying and frustrating because you know what you want to do or say, but you just can’t make the mind-body connection to get the words out.
 This is what people living with aphasia experience every single day.
-Speech-language pathologists (less formally known as speech therapists) work with clients with aphasia, as well as individuals with communication and behavioral disorders, autism, and Asperger’s.
-I decided that this is what I wanted to do, help people who experience what I had experienced.
-I am lucky that I can say “experienced” and not “experience.”
+Speech-language pathologists work with clients with aphasia, as well as individuals with communication and behavioural disorders, autism, and Asperger’s.
+I decided that this is what I wanted to do, help people who experience what I had experienced.”

-In the summer of 2016, (10 years later, post-recovery) I volunteered at a speech pathology clinic, helping clients with their language development.
+Michelle says that, “in the summer of 2016, I volunteered at a speech pathology clinic, helping clients with their language development.
 That same summer, I also did my yoga teacher training.
-My intention was never to become a yoga teacher, but simply to develop a more profound knowledge of yoga.
-However, I was getting so many requests for private yoga classes as well as strength and flexibility training via social media and word of mouth that I eventually left my academic career to pursue a life and career in health and wellness.
+My intention never was to become a yoga teacher, but simply to develop a more profound knowledge of yoga.
+I started teaching yoga at the speech pathology clinic as a volunteer.
+Then I began getting requests to teach private yoga classes and job offers via social media and word of mouth.
+It just happened organically.
+In 2017, I made the decision to leave my academic career to pursue a career in health and wellness.”

-My struggles have revealed both my weaknesses and my strengths, but have served to make me a more compassionate and better human being.
+Flexy says, “my struggles have revealed both my weaknesses and my strengths, but have served to make me a more compassionate and better human being.”